tfullwood/canvas-contrib/README.md

 ======

-Canvas is a new, open-source LMS by Instructure Inc. It is released under the AGPLv3 license for use by anyone interested in learning more about or using learning management systems.
+Canvas is a new, open-source LMS by Instructure Inc. It is released under the AGPLv3 license for use by anyone interested in learning more about, or using learning management systems.

-Canvas Contrib is a collection of community produced plugins and software that others using Canvas might find useful.
+Canvas Contrib is a collection of community-produced plugins and software that others using Canvas might find useful.
 All software, code, and information contained herein is provided as-is with no warranty.
-As this is community produced and managed, Instructure, Inc. is in no way responsible for the contents, functionality, or support for the contents of this collection.
+This repository is community produced and managed.
+Therefore, Instructure, Inc. is in no way responsible for the contents or functionality of this collection, or for providing support for said contents.

-For more information about the Canvas LMS project, please refer to our main wiki page:
+For more information about the Canvas LMS project, please visit the main wiki page:

 http://github.com/instructure/canvas-lms/wiki